 Sweet Potato Ice Cream.
 It sounds odd, but if you eat pumpkin pie, it’s virtually the same thing but cold, minus the crust.
 What’s not to like?

-I am always looking for a healthier alternative to regular ice cream.
+I am always looking for a healthier alternative to regular ice cream (see my 5 min banana ice cream).
 It’s not that I don’t enjoy a big ol’scoop, I just don’t want all the saturated fat that comes along with it.
-The recipe has gone through several iterations (here) and it just keeps getting better!
+The recipe has gone through several iterations and it just keeps getting better!

 My pantry had been holding onto two sweet potatoes that were just perfect for this recipe.
 Those poor potatoes had been waiting patiently in there for awhile – long forgotten in the week’s rush – they had settled in.
 Well folks, their moment finally arrived.
 And it was worth the wait.

 For a fun twist on sweet potato ice cream – try using purple sweet potatoes!